 by Leon Kaye

-- Mix 4 lbs. of flour and 3 tablespoons of sugar in a large mixing bowl.
+- Mix 4 lbs. of flour and 3 tablespoons of sugar in a very large mixing bowl.

 - Melt 2 sticks of butter and 1 stick of margarine in a second pan.
 Reserve ¼ cup of butter, margarine for later.

-- Combine flour-sugar mixture with 1 ¼ cups of butter and margarine and milk and yeast.
+- Combine flour-sugar mixture with 1 ¼ cups of butter/margarine mixture, and milk/yeast mixture.

 - Mix until pliable.
 Knead about 10 minutes (you want to feel a popping in the dough).

 - Add just a bit of the reserve butter/margarine mixture to the pliable dough.
 Then divide the dough into 10 separate rounds.
 Cover them with waxed paper.